Knock Knock

 Though even more likely than that, probably.

-And I myself—being the half-assed creative that I am—cannot rid my very own stubborn soul of the need to try and continue to examine with creativeness the myth behind the meaning of my very own painfully joyful existence.
-Because hopefully, behind all of the illusions of fleeting happiness and sorrowful suffering I might finally figure out the what of what it is that I do not know yet.
+And I myself—being the half-assed creative that I am—cannot rid my very own stubborn soul of the need to try and continue to examine with creativeness the truth of the myth behind the meaning of my very own painfully joyful existence.
+Because hopefully, behind all of the illusions of fleeting happiness and sorrowful suffering I might finally figure out the what of what it is that I do not know yet...

 “Now we are finally getting somewhere,” spoke my writer friend, interrupting my thought process altogether.